Indianapolis Colts vs. Tennessee Titans NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Titans stats and trends

-- In Tennessee's seven games this season, it has five wins against the spread.

-- The Titans have always covered the spread this year when underdogs by 3 points or more in three chances.
+- This year, the Titans have an against-the-spread record of 3-0 in their three games as an underdog of 2.5 points or more.

-- Tennessee's games this year have hit the over on four of seven set point totals (57.1%).
+- Tennessee's games this year have eclipsed the over/under in 57.1% of its opportunities (four times in seven games with a set point total).

 - Tennessee is 5-1 against the spread and 5-1 overall when the team amasses more than 354.1 yards.